Executive Director's Message

-Thank you for reading our site.
-We invite you to join us in supporting a child through sponsorship or in Maisha Matters (our program for malnourished newborns).
+Thank you for visiting our site.
+Would you join us by sponsoring a child or supporting the babies in our Maisha Matters program?

-Come change the world for a child with us!
+Come change the world for a family with us!

 For the children,